Milind018/Redshift-Classifier/docs/source/Using_XRC.md

 ## Working of the Web-App

-1. Removing outliers or not by using the M-estimator.
-References to read about M-estimator are [here](https://www.statisticshowto.com/m-estimator/) and [here](https://ui.adsabs.harvard.edu/abs/2022FrASS...936215G/abstract).
+1. First, the user has to select if they want to use the M-estimator or not to remove the outliers.
-   a) If chosen NO
+   a) If selected NO, outliers will not be removed.
-2.
+   b) If selected YES, outliers will be removed.
+3.

 ```{eval-rst}
 :py:mod:`ggt.data.make_splits`